Go Back

 • Lightly grease a baking tray or plate with ghee.
 Line it with parchment paper if you like.
 Set aside.

 • Turn the heat on low and add jaggery and ground cardamom.
-Mix everything well until jaggery is well incorporated and fully melted.
+Mix everything well until the jaggery is well incorporated and fully melted.

 • Turn off the heat and immediately transfer the mixture to the prepared pan.
 Spread the mixture evenly in the tray and smooth the top.
 Sprinkle chopped nuts and press them in gently.